This post contains affiliate links. Thank you for your continued support.

-Here’s a few reasons why you might want to add a backpack to your dog’s routine:
+Here are a few reasons why you might want to add a backpack to your big dog’s routine:

-Mental stimulation.
-A non-weighted dog backpack is great for puppies and senior dogs because it provides them with extra mental stimulation that they’re not getting in their daily routine which will tire puppies out and keep a senior dog’s mind challenged.
+A non-weighted dog backpack is great for puppies and senior dogs because it provides them with extra mental stimulation that they’re not getting in their daily routine which will tire puppies out and keep a senior dog mentally challenged.
 A bored dog is a destructive dog, a dog with a job is a tired and happy dog.

-Build muscle.
 If you choose to add weight to a backpack it can be a great way to increase muscle mass and strength in a healthy adult dog.
 Good muscle mass is important to joint health.
-Contrary to popular belief, a backpack where the weight is evenly distributed will not put more strain on big joints, it’s actually building and toning the muscle in less time and with less repetitions.
-Extra pounds will put much more strain on an dog’s joints then a weighted backpack.
+Contrary to popular belief, a backpack where the weight is evenly distributed will not put more strain on big joints, it’s actually building and toning the muscle in less time and with fewer repetitions.
+Extra pounds will put much more strain on a dog’s joints then a weighted backpack.

 When searching for a dog backpack it’s always best to try to take your dog to the store and find a good fit, however, not all stores carry backpacks for big dogs so make sure that you measure the girth and the deepest part of the chest before ordering online.
 Make sure to get a pack that distributes the weight over the chest/shoulders and the middle of the back because you don’t want stress on the spine.
 You’ll also want the bags on the side to have adjustable straps so that you can cinch it down close to the body so that the bags aren’t flopping around as the dog moves.
 Read the reviews of the packs and see what other pet owners have to say.